codice/saml-conformance/README.md

 ECP: http://docs.oasis-open.org/security/saml/Post2.0/saml-ecp/v2.0/saml-ecp-v2.0.html

 ## idp
 This module will contain all tests being written against a SAML IdP.
 Currently just has sub-directories for Web SSO and Single Logout, but that list will grow.

-Current state: Two tests for Web SSO (post + redirect).
+Current state: Two tests for Web SSO (post and redirect).
 Tests will be written against the IdP on DDF master for now.

 ## prototype-kotlin
-This module contains a quick prototype test in Kotlin that hits the IdP login endpoint.
+This module contains requests and responses captured from DDF and Spring Security's SP

 ## security-common
 This module contains an assortment of Java classes that have been copied over from DDF to support parsing SAML metadata for the tests.